 In the past decades, the chemical industry has seen recurrent behaviour related to standard IBCs.
 There is a habit of using standard IBCs more than once after it has been returned.

 This behaviour appears not to be in line with new sustainability directives and policies e.g. Extended Producer Responsibility(EPR).
-The market needs for sustainable alternatives and desire to shift away from single use plastic packaging motivates individual, employees and companies to seek different solutions.
+The market need for sustainable alternatives and the desire to shift away from single-use plastic packaging motivates individuals, employees and companies to seek different solutions.

 We are seeing a growing demand for robust IBCs that are safe, hygienic and fit for reuse even with tough handling among the supply chain.